AP-CSA-JAVA/CSA_JAVA-Course/README.md

 - [ ] **Handouts** will be placed in a makeup folder labeled with the student's name.
 It is the student's responsibility to check this folder when returning before consulting the instructor.

-- [ ] **Late work** submitted after the due date without prior notification will receive a maximum score of 3/5.
-Work more than one week late will receive a maximum of 1/5.
-Projects follow their own rubric timelines.
+- [ ] **Late work:**  Most work is done in class, so the late work policy is not applicable.
+For any ***assigned homework*** assignment, you have 1 week after the given due date to turn it in.
+Otherwise, you will receive a maximum of 50% for late work.
+With regards to Projects, you will have daily progress checks that will count for your overall grade.
+Failure to complete a daily progress check will lower your grade.

 ---